Mr Temitope Onifade

 Biography

-Building on my legal practice experience and subsequent specialization in environmental and development issues in the energy sector, my current research focuses on climate change and low-carbon transition.
-I have worked as a researcher for Canada Climate Law Initiative, UBC, and Commonwealth Climate and Law Initiative, University of Oxford.
-Previously, I worked as a research associate for a corporate social responsibility law firm in Canada where I prepared corporate governance documents for clients such as the U.S. Chamber of Commerce- Haiti, and as a corporate research fellow at the University of Calgary, working on energy governance projects.
+Building on my legal practice experience and subsequent postgraduate training in environmental and energy law and policy, my current research focuses more on sustainable development, climate action and low-carbon transition.
+I have worked as a researcher for Canada Climate Law Initiative, UBC, and Commonwealth Climate and Law Initiative, Oxford.
+Previously, I was a research associate for a CSR law firm in Canada where I prepared corporate governance documents for clients such as the U.S. Chamber of Commerce- Haiti, and as a corporate research fellow at the University of Calgary, working on energy governance projects.

-As a scholar-practitioner, I have also served several academic, policy and industry communities.
-I have represented UBC as a Canadian delegate to the United Nations climate change process, sat on multiple government and NGO boards and committees, led policy and academic projects as the founding co-Chair and coordinator of the Liu Institute Network for Africa at UBC, and represented UBC’s graduate and postdoctoral studies faculty on the university’s Senate.
+As a scholar-practitioner, I have served several academic, policy and industry communities.
+I have served as an official observer within the United Nations climate change process, sat on government, university and NGO boards and committees, and led policy and academic projects as a founding co-Chair and coordinator of the Liu Institute Network for Africa at UBC.

 Research interests

-I have three evolving, interwoven research threads, focusing on the postmodern justice, regulation, and governance (theoretical fields) aspects of climate change and the transition to low-carbon societies.
-I label them as follows: climate change and low-carbon transition impacts, low-carbon transition technologies and social systems, and sustainable public and private finance (substantive fields).
+Inpired by my Indigenous African (Yoruba) worldview and lived, legal practice and academic training and experiences in Nigeria, Canada and the United Kingdom, my work focuses on environmental law and sustainability.
+For close to a decade, I have focused more on three evolving, interwoven research threads on sociolegal conceptions (theoretical fields) of climate change and the transition to low-carbon societies, especially postmodern and indigenous justice, regulation, and governance aspects.
+I label them as follows: climate change and low-carbon transition implications, renewable and sustianable energy technologies, and sustainable public and private finance (substantive fields).
 So far, I have investigated topics under these threads through doctrinal legal analysis (the traditional method of interpreting and applying laws, focusing more on the understanding and enforcement of such laws through courts and less on the implications for the broader society), policy analysis, risk analysis, comparative analysis, case study analysis, participant observation, key informant participation and interviews (methods).

-Also, I continue to contribute to the general thinking on environmental and development law and policy in energy and, increasingly, other sectors.
-Often, I consider making these contributions when opportunities arise to educate non-experts in environmental and development law and policy, including students, policymakers and business directors, executives and professionals.
+Also, I continue to contribute to the general thinking on environmental law and sustainability in energy and, increasingly, other sectors.
+I particularly consider making these contributions when opportunities arise to educate non-experts in environmental and development law and policy, including students, policymakers and business directors, executives and professionals.
 For instance, I have contributed to textbooks, policy and industry guides, and media publications.

 These threads of research have been supported by a variety of funders and benefited several organziations.
-Major Canadian funders have included the Social Science and Humanities Research Council of Canada, Canada Climate Law Initiative, Liu Institute for Global Issues, Peter A. Allard School of Law and Real Property Association of Canada, and I have received funding from Law and Society Association and National Science Foundation in the United States.
+Nigerian funders have included Oyo State Government and Human Dignity Foundation.
+Canadian funders have included the Social Science and Humanities Research Council of Canada, Canada Climate Law Initiative, Liu Institute for Global Issues, Peter A. Allard School of Law and Real Property Association of Canada, and I have received funding from Law and Society Association and National Science Foundation in the United States.
 The Task Force on Climate-related Financial Disclosures, the World Bank, United Nations agencies, the Group of Seven, the African Bar Association, Canadian federal and provincial governments, the Toronto Stock Exchange, the United Kingdom Parliament, the Central Bank of Malaysia, and other policy and business organizations have used my work in various ways.

 III.
 Sustainable Public and Private Finance